oicheryl/oicheryl.github.io/cloudnativelondon/sponsor.md

 redirect_from: /cnl-sponsor
 ---

-> "At Sysdig, developers are an important audience and we know the way to reach them is through high quality educational content.
-The Cloud Native London meetup is a great audience, events always run smoothly and need very little input from us.
-What we really appreciate about Cheryl and Cloud Native London is the consistency of monthly meetups, which allows us to plan ahead and commit to a whole year upfront.
-It's been a great partnership and we're looking forward to sponsoring next year."
-> Jonthan Munn, Senior Field & Channel Marketing Manager, Sysdig

 [Cloud Native London](https://www.meetup.com/Cloud-Native-London/) is a strong, open, diverse developer community dedicated to the Cloud Native platform and technologies in London.
-Founded by Cheryl in 2017, it has over 9000 members and monthly events with 100 attendees, including streaming to Youtube and Twitch.
+Founded by Cheryl in 2017, it has over 9000 members and monthly events with 100 attendees, including streaming to Youtube and LinkedIn.

 Sponsorship costs £850 per event (no VAT).
 Benefits:
 * A speaking slot at the event of your choosing, subject to capacity.
 * 1 minute introduction at the beginning of the event by your representative or Cheryl.
 * Your logo and company information in emails to group members and blog posts